ioksmio/Admin_Jira/03_Lab_3_Exercise_2_Configuring_Site_Access Settings.md

 ##### 1. To reach the Site Access Page
 > a.
 Navigate to `https://admin.atlassian.com`

-> b. click on your `jira site name` under `Organisation`
+> b. click on your `SiteName`.

 > c. click on `Products` in the top Menu.

 > d.
-In the Side bar click on the link that is the first part of your `Jira Site Name`
+In the Side bar click on the link that is the first part of your `SiteName`

 > e.
-Bookmark this page and save it as `Jira-Site-Settings`
+Bookmark this page and save it as `Jira-Site-Settings`.

 > f. then click on `Site access` in the side-bar.